Oumaimafisaoui/Netpractice-42/README.md

 <br>
 <ul>
 <li>In this level, we should put the hosts on the same network by providing the same Net-ID while respecting the IP adress range.</li>
+  <p>0.0.0.0 has the specific meaning "unspecified".
+This roughly translates to "there is none" in the context of a gateway.
+Of course, this assumes that the network is locally connected, as there is no intermediate hop.
+The machine will send the packet out that interface as though to a machine connected to that segment, which in Ethernet means the MAC address of the destination host will be used instead of the MAC address of the next hop gateway.

+As a destination, 0.0.0.0/0 is special: if there are no network bits, there can't be anything in the network number either.
+So, it's naturally unspecified.
+For prefix matching it masks off all bits, so all addresses are within 0.0.0.0/0; for this reason it's used to mean "default gateway" in routing tables.
+It is also the least-specific possible route, so selections that prioritize specificity will choose anything else available and match 0.0.0.0/0 as a last resort.</p>
 </ul>

 </details>